rollator3000/BWM-Article/README.md

 # BMW-Paper
 This is the repository for the article 'Prediction approaches for partly missing multi-omics covariate data: An empirical comparison study'.
-This article is written in colobration with Dr. Hornung & Jonas Hagenberg.
+This article is written in colobration with Anne-Laure Boulesteix, Roman Hornung *(both IBE @LMU)* & Jonas Hagenberg.
 My personal contribution to the article is the implementation of various RF-approaches and the evaluation of these.

 ## Project description